jonmatum/dotfiles/tmux/README.md

-Certainly!
-Here's a README for the configuration file along with instructions on how to get started:

 # Tmux Configuration

 This repository contains a custom configuration file for Tmux, a terminal multiplexer.
 The configuration provides various enhancements and keybindings to improve your Tmux experience.